 Rehearsals are usually from 6pm - 8pm on the fourth Sunday of the month and if you'd like some dates and more information please contact us or call 01303 268792.

 We are delighted that this community choir is gaining interest, and we would encourage the curious to simply 'give it a go!'

-In addition to this, those aged 5 - 11 (3 if a parent/carer stays) meet together on the first Sunday of every month from 2.00pm - 3.00pm for 'Kidzone', our Sunday School.
+In addition to this, those aged 3 - 11, and their parents, meet together on the first Sunday of every month from 2.00pm - 3.00pm for a longer Kidzone session.
 Each session is designed to help the children explore their faith and spirituality in an interactive and engaging way through stories, games and crafts.

 There is also a 'Youth Group' for those in High School.
 Please get in touch if this is something you’d like more information on.

 It’s important for parents and carers to be able to build up supportive networks informally in a safe environment and for young children to be able to play and interact together.

 That’s why on a Monday & Tuesday Morning from 9:30-11:00am we hold our ‘Toddler Groups’.
 Established for nearly 30 years, the toddler groups are known for their fun, safety and friendliness!

 Each session costs £1.50 per child and is open to parents, grandparents, carers and child minders with children aged from 0-4 years.
 Activities include free play with a variety of toys and games, singing, crafts, plus refreshments for the adults too.
 Our capacity is limited and each session can be booked below: